The Eye of Argon: Writing and publication

+Spread and notoriety

-Sometime in the 1970s, science fiction author Thomas N. Scortia obtained a copy, which he mailed to Californian writer Chelsea Quinn Yarbro.
-She showed it to others, and it was met with a tremendous and incredulous reaction.
-Yarbro wrote in an e-mail from late 2003 to Darrell Schweitzer:
+Sometime in the 1970s, science fiction author Thomas N. Scortia obtained a copy of The Eye of Argon, which he mailed to horror novelist Chelsea Quinn Yarbro.
+Yarbro wrote to Darrell Schweitzer in 2003:

 Tom Scortia sent me the fanzine pages as a kind of shared amusement, since both of us tended to look for poor use of language in stories.
 Don Simpson and I were still married then, and one of our entertainments was reading aloud to each other.
-This work was such a mish-mash that we took turns reading it to each other until we could stand no more...

-About two weeks after the story arrived, we had a dinner party, mainly for MWA (Mystery Writers of America) and book dealer friends, and Joe Gores got to talking about some of the really hideous language misuse he had seen in recent anthology submissions and had brought along a few of the most egregious.
+This work was such a mish-mash that we took turns reading it to each other until we could stand no more...About two weeks after the story arrived, we had a dinner party, mainly for MWA (Mystery Writers of America) and book dealer friends, and Joe Gores got to talking about some of the really hideous language misuse he had seen in recent anthology submissions and had brought along a few of the most egregious.
 I mentioned I had something that put his examples in the shade, and brought out "The Eye of Argon."
 It was a huge hit.
 [Locus reviewer] Tom Whitmore asked if he could make a copy of it, and I loaned it to him, and readings of it started to become a hideous entertainment.
 I never typed out a copy of it, but I am afraid I did start the ball rolling.

-The work was copied and distributed widely around science fiction fandom, often without Theis's name attached.
-Readings quickly became a common item on science fiction convention programmes.
-"People sit in a circle and take turns reading from photocopies of the story.
+The work was copied and distributed widely around science fiction fandom, often uncredited.
+Readings quickly became a common activity at science fiction conventions: "People sit in a circle and take turns reading from photocopies of the story.
 The reader's turn is over when he begins to laugh uncontrollably."